Tame stacks and log flat torsors: Tame covers with respect to a divisor

 The notion of Galois $H$-object and tame $H$-object we refer to in this section are those defined in the paper by Childs and Hurley \cite{ch86}.

 Let $\Spec(F)\rightarrow \Spec(K)$ be a $G$-torsor over $\Spec(K)$.
 In other terms, $F$ is a Galois $H_K$-object.
-Many authors have been interested in the following question: under which condition is it possible to find an $R$-order in the algebra $F$ that has the structure of tame $H$-object ?
+Many authors have been interested in the following question: under which condition is it possible to find an $R$-order in the algebra $F$ that has the structure of tame $H$-object?

 Let $Z\rightarrow X$ be the normalization of $X$ in $\Spec(F)$ (\emph{i.e.} the spectrum of the integral closure of $R$ in $F$).
-Let $U$ be the smallest open subset of $X$ such that $G_U\rightarrow U$ and $Z_U\rightarrow U$ are \'etale.
+Let $U$ be the largest open subset of $X$ such that $G_U\rightarrow U$ and $Z_U\rightarrow U$ are \'etale.
 We note that $U$ is dense in $X$, because these conditions are satisfied at the generic point of $X$.
 Therefore, the set $D:=X-U$ is a finite set of prime ideals of $R$, and is trivially a divisor with normal crossings on $X$.
 Moreover, $Z_U\rightarrow U$ has a natural structure of $G_U$-torsor: this is clear when $G_U$ is constant.
 In the general case we perform an \'etale base change which turns $G_U$ into a constant group, and conclude by descent theory.

-We can now state the following consequence of Theorem \ref{main_thm}:
+We can now state the following consequence of Theorem~\ref{main_thm}:

-\begin{prop} It is possible find an $R$-order in the algebra $F$ that has the structure of tame $H$-object if and only if it is possible to extend $Z_U\rightarrow U$ into a $G$-torsor over $X(\log D)$ for the log flat topology.
-Moreover, the algebra underlying the log flat torsor is the maximal $R$-order in $F$ that has a structure of tame $H$-object. \end{prop}
+\begin{proposition} It is possible to find an $R$-order in the algebra $F$ that has the structure of tame $H$-object if and only if it is possible to extend $Z_U\rightarrow U$ into a $G$-torsor over $X(\log D)$ for the Kummer log flat topology.
+Moreover, the algebra underlying the Kummer log flat torsor is the maximal $R$-order in $F$ that has a structure of tame $H$-object. \end{proposition}

-\begin{proof} By combining \cite[Thm.~2.6]{cept} and the result by S. Marques (see \cite{sophie} and Remark \ref{sophie_remark}), we see that an $R$-order $\mathcal{O}$ in $F$ is a tame $H$-object if and only if $\Spec(\mathcal{O})\rightarrow X$ is a tame $G$-cover relative to $D$.
-The result then follows from Theorem \ref{main_thm}. \end{proof}
+\begin{proof} By combining \cite[Thm.~2.6]{cept} and the result by S. Marques (see \cite{sophie} and Remark~\ref{sophie_remark}), we see that an $R$-order $\mathcal{O}$ in $F$ is a tame $H$-object if and only if $\Spec(\mathcal{O})\rightarrow X$ is a tame $G$-cover relative to $D$.
+The result then follows from Theorem~\ref{main_thm}. \end{proof}